sparkflows/sparkflows-docs/docs/tutorials/01-facts-dataset.rst

 Enter the fields in the dialog for the file for which we are creating the Dataset
 ==================

 Enter the fields below into the form.
+Below are the details of the fields:

+- Name : Name of the New Dataset we are creating
+- Description : Description of the New Dataset
+- Has Header Row : This is used for CSV/TSV files.
+It indicates whether the dataset has a header row specifying the name of the columns or not
+- Delimiter : Delimiter field is also used for CSV/TSV files.
+It indicates the delimiter to be used between the columns in the data.

  .. figure:: ../_assets/tutorials/01/create-new-dataset.png
    :scale: 100%